denten-books/plain-text/3-format.md

 More than a decade later, reflecting on the proliferation of text editors, a group of computer scientists from the University of Washington advanced the following unified theory of format.
-"A *document* is an object composed of a hierarchy of primitive objects," the group wrote.
+"A *document* is an object composed of a hierarchy of more primitive objects," the group wrote.
 The objects are further divided into "abstract" or "logical" objects and their "concrete" instantiations.
 In this way, a chapter is made up of paragraphs and sentences, which could be rendered on pages of different dimensions.
 In each case, the